kimasplund/homeassistant_postgis/README.md

 To view and analyze the metrics, you'll need to set up a Prometheus server and configure it to scrape metrics from this endpoint.

+> **Note:** The Prometheus exporter is fully supported on amd64 and aarch64 (ARM64) architectures.
+For other architectures (armv7, armhf, i386), the exporter will be disabled even if enabled in configuration due to binary availability limitations.

 ## Using PostGIS with Home Assistant

 PostGIS extends PostgreSQL with geospatial capabilities.
 Here are some example queries you can use with Home Assistant data: